 - Photos of your injuries

-In many personal injury claims, the insurance company will attempt to minimize the compensation it provides as much as possible.
+In many personal injury claims, the insurance company will attempt to minimize the compensation as much as possible.
 Without evidence, you cannot prove your suffering.
 As a result, the insurance company may not offer the compensation you feel you deserve for those injuries.